 Highlights: The Inca Trail landscape, Warmiwanusca (aka Dead Woman’s Pass), Paqaymayo

 Inca Trail Day 2

-Now the problem at this point is we still had a long way to go about 2 hours more, mostly downhill but some uphill.
+Now the problem at this point is we still had a long way to go with about 2 hours more hiking, mostly downhill but some uphill.
 Either way we all managed to get to our campsite at Paqaymayo.
-This was at the base of around huge climb so tomorrow which is the longest hiking distance day won’t be easy.
+This was at the base of another huge climb so tomorrow which is the longest hiking distance day won’t be easy.

 Again we were fortunate with the weather, there was only a short light rain.
 Just before this hike become there have been very heavily rain and you could still see a lot of ground water so we didn’t want in more rain or to make the hiking more slippery and therefore risky.